Terese Willis: Reception

 In May 2016, All About Soap's Mark James Lowe praised Elmaloglou and her character, stating: "In a street occupied by saintly Susan and vanilla Lauren, we thoroughly enjoy Rebekah Elmaloglou's depiction of multi-layered Terese.
 Mrs Willis's grief and pain over losing son Josh has been heartbreaking – and we know it's bad, but we love when Terese gets sozzled."
 A Sunday Mail reporter observed that Terese was "humiliated and abandoned" following the trial, so she "hits rock bottom".
+Clare Rigden of the Herald Sun was excited when it appeared Paul and Terese still had feelings for one another, stating "I knew it.
+I blooming KNEW there was still something there between Paul and Terese."
+She also praised the actors, writing "Maybe its my age, but I'm loving the exploits of the older cast far more than those of the flighty youngsters.
+And I absolutely love seeing Rebekah Elmaloglou back on TV.
+She's so great.
+More please."

 Johnathon Hughes of the Radio Times praised the character during her cancer battle, writing "Neighbours matriarch Terese Willis is one of the toughest women Ramsay Street has ever seen, and she's certainly had to be in recent months during her brave battle with breast cancer."
 Hughes also dubbed her a "ballbreaking businesswoman".
+When Terese turned to Paul for comfort during her cancer treatment, Anna Brain of the Herald Sun quipped: "Bad news has a funny effect on people."
 After Paul turned down her proposal, a reporter for the Evening Chronicle stated "Terese is not the sort of woman to take rejection well".
 Terese was placed at number twenty on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described her as a work driven "pocket dynamo" who was "more fun to watch" because of her "hot tempered and impulsive" love life.
 He added that it was evident Terese would be a show mainstay from her debut.
 He noted that she outlasted her entire on-screen family and became "half of an Erinsborough power couple" with Paul.
 Beresford concluded that Terese's alcohol story "saw her go off the rails in spectacular style."
 In 2021, Terese was placed seventh in a poll ran via soap fansite "Back To The Bay", which asked readers to determine the top ten most popular Neighbours characters.